Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Thermodynamic speed limits

 where the maximization is over all probability distributions over the microstates.
 The notation $\qq(-t)$ indicates that $\qq$ evolves ``backwards in time'',

-Thus, $\eprEX$ is the fastest rate of contraction of relative entropy between the actual state $\pp$ evolving forward-in-time and any other state evolving backward-in-time.
-The optimum in Eq.~\eqref{eq:shi-gen-1} is achieved by the pseudo-canonical state $\pp^{\star}\propto\pp\circ e^{-\potopt}$ defined by the generalized free energy $\potopt$.
+Thus, $\eprEX$ is the fastest rate of contraction of relative entropy between the actual distribution $\ppp$ evolving forward-in-time and any other distribution evolving backward-in-time.
+The optimum in Eq.~\eqref{eq:shi-gen-1} is achieved by the pseudo-canonical distribution $\ppp^{\star}\propto\ppp\circ e^{-\potopt}$ defined by the generalized potential $\potopt$.

 Eq.~\eqref{eq:shi-gen-1} gives the following information-theoretic bound,